triska/clpz/README.md

    **Video**: https://www.metalevel.at/prolog/videos/n_queens

 7. [**knight_tour.pl**](knight_tour.pl): Closed Knight's Tour using
-   CLP(Z) constraints.
+   CLP(ℤ) constraints.
 This is an example of using a more complex **global constraint** called `circuit/1`.
 It shows how a problem can be transformed so that it can be expressed with a global constraint.
 Sample solutions, using an 8x8 and a 16x16 board: